wp-plugins/the-casengo-chat-widget/readme.txt

 10. Under Step 1: Specify a name for this rule, input the name of your rule.
 For example, Casengo redirect.
 11. Under Step 2: Setup rule options, choose whether to 'Run this rule on messages already in inbox' or 'Turn on this rule' so that only new messages are forwarded to your Casengo account.
 12. Click 'Finish', then 'Apply' and finally 'Ok', and you're done!

+*   **How can I set up email forwarding for Outlook?**

+How do I integrate Casengo with "Contact Form 7"?

+It is easy... simply put your "support@yourcompanyname.casengo.com" (the email address you have received from Casengo to forward your emails to) in the contact form.

+Steps to take:
+1) Login to your wordpress admin;
+2) Click on "Contact" in admin menu;
+3) Click on the form you want to use;
+4) In the "Mail" fields include "support@yourcompanyname.casengo.com" in the "To" field;
+5) Save the changes made.

 == Screenshots ==